Key Takeaways

 “Acute cannabis intoxication is associated with a statistically significant increase in motor vehicle crash risk.
 The increase is of low to medium magnitude (OR between 1.2 and 1.4).”

-The effects of cannabis intoxication on motor vehicle collision revisited and revised, Addiction, 2016
+Effects of cannabis intoxication on motor vehicle collision, Addiction, 2016

 “Adjusted odds ratios between drug class use and crash risk, adjusted for demographic variables: age, gender and race/ethnicity: THC = 1.05.”

-US National Highway Traffic Safety Administration, Drug and Alcohol Crash Risk, 2015
+US National Highway Traffic Safety Administration, Drug & Alcohol Crash Risk, 2015

-Compare to Odds Ratios (OR) 2.2, for operating a vehicle with multiple passengers
+Compare to Odds Ratios (OR) 2.2 for driving with multiple passengers

 “Drivers with two or more passengers in the car possess a crash risk of more than two-fold (OR=2.2).”

-The contribution of passengers versus mobile phone use to motor vehicle crashes resulting in hospital attendance by the driver, ScienceDirect, 2007
+Contribution of passengers versus mobile phone use to motor vehicle crashes resulting in hospital attendance by driver, ScienceDirect, 2007

 Driving with two or more passenger is a greater risk of a crash than acute cannabis intoxication.
 So does acute cannabis intoxication equate with marijuana DUI, given the lower risk?